 - Fatigue: Feeling tired or exhausted is one of the most common signs seen in most of the people who lack iron in their body.
 Our body uses iron to make haemoglobin, the substance in the red blood cells that carries oxygen from the lungs to all the tissues of the body.
 So, when you don’t have enough iron, it makes harder for your body to carry the oxygen to the cells.
 This affects your energy levels and makes you feel sluggish, weak and unable to focus.

 - Pale skin: Looking pale is often associated with being sick.
-Haemoglobin is the reason behind rosy colour for the skin.
+Haemoglobin is the reason behind rosy color for the skin.
 When red blood cells are low in iron, enough haemoglobin cannot be produced, making these cells smaller and paler in the center.
 Hence, the skin looks paler.
 Along with this, if the area inside the bottom eyelid is lighter than normal, it may be a sign of iron deficiency.

 - Hair loss: If your hair falls out and doesn’t grow back, it can be an indication of iron deficiency.
 When hair follicles don’t get enough oxygen, they go into resting stage that causes hair fall.
 This is because of iron deficiency in the red blood cells that makes haemoglobin, which is responsible for carrying oxygen to the cells.
 Though it is normal to lose about 100 strands of hair per day, if it doesn’t grow back, it might be because of iron deficiency.